-All Jungle Gym play equipment is accompanied by a timber pack made out of Douglas or impregnated Pine.
-These timberparts are resistant to weathering and wood rot.
-We are convinced of our quality and therefore we guarantee these parts during 10 years against wood rot.
-Within the warranty period, the affected wooden parts delivered by us will be replaced free of charge under the conditions our assembly instructions are followed, no alterations to our designs have been made and installation is done according to our prescriptions.
+All Jungle Gym play equipment is accompanied with a timber set made out of Douglas or impregnated Pine.
+These timber parts are resistant to wood rot.
+We are convinced of our quality and therefore give a 10 year guarantee against wood rot.
+If, however, the wooden parts delivered by us are affected by wood rot within the warranty period, they will be replaced free of charge.
+This is, under the conditions that our assembly instructions are followed, no alterations have been made to our designs and installation is done according to our prescriptions.

-Wood is a natural product and all parts therefore have their own specific characteristics.
+Wood is a natural product and all timber parts therefore have their own specific characteristics.
 Every tree, every piece of wood is unique.
-Natural variations in structure, irregularities and appearance will show up in time.
-One should think of fading of color, small deviations in dimensions, deformations, knots, resin pockets and cracks.
-These are related to the wood specie and are authenticity features that give solid wood its natural beauty.
+Natural variations in structure, appearance and other irregularities will show up in time.
+Timber used outdoors will be affected by fading colours due to weathering and will show deviations in dimensions, deformations, knots, resin pockets and cracks over time.
+These are authentic features that give solid wood its natural beauty.
 These natural properties of wood have no effect on the physical and mechanical integrity of your climbing frame.

-Wood reacts to changes in humidity by changing its volume.
+Humidity affects the volume of wood.
 In extreme dryness it shrinks, i.e. it reduces its volume.
-This is a specific characteristic that is unavoidable.
-Depending on the moisture content of the wood the wood parts can work differently and it can lead to dimensional deviations (up to 10%) and deformations.
+This is a specific characteristic of wood that is unavoidable.
+Different levels of the moisture content of wood can result in dimensional deviations (up to 10%) and deformations.

 During impregnation, the wood is coloured green by the copper-containing preservative.
-In places where resin is present in the wood, this becomes extra visible in the form of green spots and the formation of salt crystals.
-This is common and occurs with all impregnated wood.
-After being exposed to the sun for a few weeks, these will disappear by themselves.
-From that moment on it is possible to stain the wood, if desired.
+In places where resin is present in the wood, this become extra visible in the form of green spots and the formation of salt crystals.
+This is common and occurs in all impregnated wood.
+After being exposed to the sun for a few weeks the spots will disappear.
+From that moment on it's possible to stain the wood, if desired.

 Tip: Lightly sand highly contaminated areas with the supplied sanding block!

 Wood is a natural product and in some cases can expand, shrink or even split.
 Wood reacts to changes in humidity with a change in volume.
 This inevitably leads to cracks and deformations.
 This is a specific property of wood that cannot be prevented.
-These cracks and deformations do not affect the strength and do not form a basis for complaints.
+These cracks and deformations do not affect the strength and are no cause for complaints.

 Impregnated wood is very moist.
 Especially in warmer seasons the wood is susceptible to mildew or mould during drying.
-This shows itself as white spots on the wood surface.
+The result is white spots on the wood surface.
 These fungi do not affect the quality or strength of the wood and they are not harmful to health.
-These external imperfections on the product disappear by themselves, but are also easy to remove manually.
+These external imperfections on the product disappear by themselves, but are also easy to remove.

-Tip: After delivery, remove any protective film to prevent condensation from forming underneath the film, which will cause stains and mould on the wood.
+Tip: Tip: Upon delivery, remove any protective film to prevent condensation from forming underneath the film, which will cause stains and mould on the wood.